Coronavirus #COVID-19 Update – Immigration

 - reasons why you cannot go back to your home country

-If you were leaving the country so you can make an entry clearance application because your visa type did not allow you to make an in-country application, you are now allowed to make that application from the UK.
+If you were leaving the country so you can make an entry clearance application because your visa type did not allow you to make an in-country application, you are now allowed to make that application from the UK, if your leave expired between 24 January 2020 and 31 July 2020.
 You still need to meet all the relevant requirements and pay relevant fees.
+Please see the questions in respect of making in country applications and the application centre closure for further guidance.

 The Immigration guidance issued by the Home Office on 17th February has acknowledged that during the period of outbreak some sponsored migrants would not be able to return to their workplace or their studies from their travels or will need to observe self-isolation regime upon their return.
 If you are a Sponsor Licence holder and one or more of your employees/students are either: